AyushDhimann/Noodl/src/backend/API.md

 - **Complete a Path & Mint NFT**
   **Endpoint**: `POST /paths/<path_id>/complete`
-  **Description**: Initiates the minting of an NFT certificate for a user and marks the entire path as complete for that user in the database.
+  **Description**: Initiates the minting of a personalized NFT certificate for a user, marks the path as complete, and saves a record of the NFT to the database.
   - **URL Parameters**:
     - `path_id` (integer): The ID of the completed path.
   - **Request Body**: